 Access to technology is critically important for people with disabilities to succeed in work, in school and in community activities.
 The purpose of the Adaptive Technology Center (ATC) at the Indiana University Southeast Library is to help people with disabilities of all ages throughout the community enhance their lives and increase their independence and productivity through the use of adaptive technology.

-The ATC is equipped with Dell computers with large monitors and user-friendly mice and keyboards.
-In addition, the computers are on tables that allow simple electronic adjustments for the user.
+The ATC is equipped with a touchscreen Dell computer with a large monitor and user-friendly mouse and keyboard, a CCTV text magnifier, and a color printer.
+In addition, the computer is on a table that allows simple electronic adjustments for the user.

 The Adaptive Technology Center is funded by the Caesars Foundation of Floyd County.

 Available Software and Training

 If you need help using any of the software, please contact Disability Services at (812) 941-2243.

 For those who are blind or visually impaired, JAWS works with a speech synthesizer to read the information on the computer screen and also outputs to refreshable Braille displays.